crotwell/TauP/src/doc/sphinx/source/models.rst

 Notes on Standard Models
 ------------------------

+TauP attempts to follow published models exactly, even in cases where there appear to be issues.
+Possible discrepancies and issues are listed below, and users are encouraged to understand the idiosyncrasies of the standard models and adjust accordingly.

+Also be aware that some models, including ak135favg and rem1d, include an several kilometer thick ocean layer at the surface.
+This means that if the source depth is 0, which is the default, there will be no S waves generated, and if the receiver is at 0 depth, also the default, no S waves will be received.
+We generally do not think of seismic stations as floating on the surface of the ocean, nor for earthquakes to happen in the water column, and so for these models it is probably more reasonable to put the source and receiver at the ocean-crust boundary instead of the surface, but this is not the default.
+It is often surprising in these cases to not get S phases, but that is the result of the model.

 * ak135

   There is a discontinuity in S velocity, but not for P or density at 210 km.